Military Medical Malpractice Lawsuits

 While the Feres doctrine was not repealed by the National Defense Authorization Act, military service members are now allowed to file administrative claims if they’ve become injured or ill due to negligence by military health care personnel.
 Military members have to file a military administrative claim within two years from the time they first learned of the injury.
 This is why you should file your claim as soon as you can, or it could be rejected.

 When preparing for a military administrative claim, you will want to collect evidence to support your claim.
 Gather all documents that support your claim and the amount of compensation you are seeking.
+You will also need to counsel with another healthcare provider who agrees that you were a victim of military medical malpractice.
 This evidence is vital because you want to provide the military with enough information about your claim so that they can evaluate its merits.
 An attorney can help you collect medical records and other forms of evidence that will strengthen your claim and put you in the best possible position to get a favorable outcome.

 The D.C. military medical malpractice attorneys at Bertram Law Group, PLLC have extensive experience in these claims and can assist you throughout the entire process.
 If you believe you have been the victim of military medical malpractice, contact us as soon as possible.
 If you wait too long, you could lose your right to file a claim.